East Bergholt High School: History

 The school has 20 acre of grounds which included a youth club to the west of the original school and a caretaker's house on the frontage.
 The original tennis courts at the front of the school are now a car park, and new sports courts have been built on the east of the site.

 In the late 1970s, the school became a comprehensive (taking children of all abilities) and changed its name from "modern school" to "high school".
 It became a specialist science college in 2004, and was designated a high-performing specialist school in 2009.

 As of 2010, its catchment area remains the same as it was in the 1950s, although the school's reputation for academic achievement has led to children from north Colchester and Manningtree choosing to go there.
 Also as of 2010 the school has consisted of four blocks as the swimming pool was filled in and was turned into an extra playground and "D block".

 The school's original building is called "A block" and consists of the hall, canteen, 18 classrooms one containing kitchen facilities, music practice rooms and small offices.
 The second block to be built was "B block".
 It consists of a library, the school's office, 13 classrooms including science labs and ICT suits."C block" has 12 classrooms including science labs ICT suites and technology rooms.
 The newest "D block" has 3 classrooms and small examination room used for language GCSE speaking exams.

 During 2013 work began on the extension of the original dining hall which has made extra room for eating areas.
 In 2017 A Block was extended with an extra multi-use space which can be divided into two rooms.
 Solar panels have also been put on top of B Block roof.

+In 2023 the school was found to have potentially structurally unsound buildings due to the use of reinforced autoclaved aerated concrete as a building material.

 School badges

 The school's first badge showed a lamb; this sought to maintain a connection with East Bergholt's first school, opened in 1594 by the lawyer Edward Lambe, and intended "for the instruction of poor boys".
 The Lambe School building still stands in The Street, and is used as a community hall.
-The current badge is a "shark's fin" of three blue stripes.
+The current badge is a "Blue Wave" of three blue stripes.

 People of note

 Zoe Newson, student of 2008, is a British powerlifter who in 2012 posted a European record at the IPC Powerlifting British Championships.
 She took bronze in the under-40 kg class for Great Britain at the 2012 Summer Paralympics in London.

-Neil Head, student of 1976, was the first person to race three Huskies from east to west Alaska within a week.
-He holds the world record to this day.

-The schools music teacher in the 1970s, Geoff Hannant, was the organist for the 1973 wedding at Westminster Abbey of The Princess Anne and Captain Mark Phillips.
-Hannant went on to record Twelve East Anglian Organs.